“Hi Victor, I’m the co-founder of [ABC, LMK, XYZ] and a few more ventures…

 And this is one of many messages I get from readers who become leads.

 But let’s not miss the point here; I’m not trying to brag.
-I’m only sharing my little story (above) to demonstrate the impact of good content.
+I’m only sharing my little story (above) to demonstrate the impact of great content.

 Let’s define what it really is — especially as it relates to marketing.